DanielYanger/danielyanger.github.io/_posts/2020-06-04-Scouting-Manager.md

 I plan to continue to work on the project and finish debugging it in preparation for next season.

+# Update

+I finished debugging the form and added a couple of new features!
+With that, I am just waiting on getting the team tablets to finalize testing.

 [gh-repo]: https://github.com/DanielYanger/624-Scouting-Manager